Best juicer of 2024 - the 10 top-rated juicers we've tried and tested

 This juicer comes with a handy jug that's marked with measurements at the side.
 We used it to make a mix of smooth and more frothy drinks, from celery juice (not a favourite) to apple and ginger.
 When we encountered a lot of foam this wasn't a concern, because the clever central panel in the 1.25 litre jug catches any froth as you pour, meaning you're left with a smooth fresh drink.
 This is a noisy option and we found that it juices incredibly fast, even with solid veggies such as carrot.

-As with most juicers, it's a nightmare to clean.
+As with most juicers, it's a bit of a nightmare to clean.
 All the attachments can be placed in a dishwasher but because the lid of the jug can't be removed we found that it's easier to clean this part by hand.
 Another plus is that you can place apples and oranges in this juicer completely whole, which cuts back on prep time significantly.

 Best citrus juicer

-Pale green Smeg citrus juicerproduct badge
+Smeg citrus juicerproduct badge

 5. Smeg CJF01 Citrus Juicer